 Glad you asked.
-In the early 1900’s, bowl began to be used to described bowl-like stadiums.
-The first built was for Yale in 1914 with the Rose Bowl in Pasadena soon to follow, and soon enough football games held in similarly-designed stadiums were called bowl games.
+In the early 1900s, bowl began to be used to describe bowl-like stadiums.
+The first of these stadiums was built for Yale in 1914 and the Rose Bowl in Pasadena was soon to follow.
+Soon enough, football games held in similarly designed stadiums were called bowl games.